 One of the surprising aspects of the 2024 general election is that the Labour Party won a majority with a similar share of the vote as it lost in 2019.

 Some on the left now seem to argue that the Labour Party can win this time with the same kind of leadership and policy platform it presented in 2019.
-This time, the view is that Labour's support is broad but shallow.
+This time, there is a view that Labour's support is broad but shallow.
 In fact, there was an alternative path towards power with deep support.
 None of these views have materialized.

-I understand the need to analyze the results of both 2019 and 2024.
+It is important to understand why we need to analyze the results of both 2019 and 2024.
 There are several reasons for Labour's low winning share.
 The key connecting many people is that the attitude of voters who did not vote for Labour is as important as those who give Labour a majority.
 Many people who did not vote for Labour in 2024 knew that their vote would not prevent a Labour victory.
 Some actively wanted that, but most would have been indifferent.
 However, unlike in 2019, they did not vote to try and stop it.

 1) Labour's campaign was ruthlessly targeted.
 There was no wasted effort in getting votes in safe seats or in seats where the Lib Dems could beat the Tories.
 This would depress turnout in non-target seats.

 2) Some previous Labour voters in safe seats voted for the Greens or various independents.
-Undoubtedly, this was a share of the vote for Labour.
+Undoubtedly, this is a share of the vote for Labour.
 However, many of these votes were driven by the understanding that Labour had to win the election.
-In Vox Pop terms, they felt they were sending a message to Labour, or they felt liberated like a first preference in PR or the French first-round elections.
+In Vox Pop terms, they felt they were sending a message to Labour, or felt freer to vote for PR or their first preference in the French first-round elections.

 3) Similarly, some Labour voters tactically voted for the Lib Dems.
 This not only effectively reduced the number of Tory MPs but also depressed Labour's share of the vote.
 Unlike in 2019, the Lib Dems primarily positioned themselves as an anti-Tory party.
-46% of Lib Dem voters voted tactically ("I voted to stop my favorite party from winning"), while 50% voted positively ("I voted for the party I wanted to win the most").
+46% of Lib Dem voters voted tactically ("I voted to stop my favorite party from winning"), while 50% voted positively ("I voted for the party I most wanted to win").
 Ashdown's survey.

 5) The share of votes going to the three main parties has decreased in the long term.
 This continued in 2024.
 However, 2017 and 2019 did not drop neatly as the graphic shows.
 The country appeared to have a two-party (SNP) system.